pipschroma/DnD_Tools/README.md

 # DnD_Tools
 Hi there! :)

-This project is dedicated to the creation of DnD (Dungeons and Dragons) tools that could be useful to either GMs or players.
+This project is dedicated to the creation of DnD (Dungeons and Dragons) tools that could be useful to either GMs or players using python.

 As of now, I only have a basic terminal dice roller, but I'm planning on expanding the following points: